-These can be awarded for a variety of reasons, ie excellent work, participation in a lesson etc. They will be monitored each half term by the Head of Year and acknowledged in the celebration assemblies
+These can be awarded for a variety of reasons, i.e. excellent work, participation in a lesson etc. They will be monitored each half term by the Pupil Progress Leader and acknowledged in the celebration assemblies

 TYPES OF REWARDS

 Informal Rewards